lutianzhou001/neofura-doc/docs/APIs/GetBlockHeaderByBlockHash.md

 ## GetBlockHeaderByBlockHash

- Gets the block header by the specified block hash.
+ Gets the block header by the given block hash.

 ### Parameters